RobotLearning/traj-gen-and-tracking/README.md

 TODO List:

-- Test zero-phase filtering in MATLAB first.
-- Review Kalman filter
+- Copy kinematics (forward) from SL
 - Does aILC work on robot classes?
-- Read some more ILC papers
+- Test inverse dynamics and fb on dmp_task after ensuring dmps work.
 - Make MATLAB experiments for generalization: regression, convex hull learning.
   Are the weights necessary for generalization?
-- Optimize DMPs with minimum jerk criterion
 - Test LQG on MATLAB
 - Correct paper with SL results, change methodology
 - Implement REPS, PI2 algorithms on MATLAB
 - Check out Yanlong's and Katharina's code
-- Copy kinematics (forward) from SL
+- Derive Kalman filter from minimum variance
-- Read robotics book up to control chapters
-- Read policy search review
-- Read the Barrett WAM inertial specifications
-- Read maximum principle chapter
+- Correct initial conditions of zero-phase filtering.
+- Load constraints umin and umax, joint limits from file and include in lift_constraints

 Extensions:

+- Optimize DMPs with minimum jerk criterion
 - Evolving DMPs based on current position, as an oracle
 - Minimizing expectation with variance added for ILC to come up with a new update rule
 - Total Least Squares implementation for ILC?